-On the Lower Bounds of [20, 30].
-It should be noted that our protocols do not follow the standard gate-by-gate design of unconditionally secure protocols in the correlated randomness model, hence our result does not contradict the lower bound of [20].
-Moreover, our results apply only to circuits, while the implausibility result of [30] holds for low-storage protocols for evaluating any function.
+On the Lower Bounds of [IKM+13, DNPR16].
+It should be noted that our protocols do not follow the standard gate-by-gate design of unconditionally secure protocols in the correlated randomness model, hence our result does not contradict the lower bound of [DNPR16].
+Moreover, our results apply only to circuits, while the implausibility result of [IKM+13] assumes the existence of a low-storage protocols for evaluating any function, which our results do not provide.
 Therefore, they do not lead to unexpected breakthroughs for information-theoretic private information retrieval.